millerk22/emc2-labs/EMC2-Labs-Fall/lab20.rst

 Write a function ``vigenere_crack(message)`` that takes in a string ``message`` and outputs a list of two strings: the most likely key and the most likely plaintext.

 As a test input, use the ciphertext at the top of this page.
 It will be very clear if you have computed the correct key and plaintext.
+(Follow the outline at the top of the lab to get the sudo code for this function.)

 You can get other test input strings at `<https://mathdept.byu.edu/~doud/Vigenere/>`_